Khoi231202/MiniCPM-V-2_6-rkllm/README.md

 - ~~Due to a suspected issue in RKLLM, this model currently cannot perform inference normally.~~ (Fixed)
 - ~~Due to an issue in RKLLM, the visual encoder and LLM cannot be loaded simultaneously at present.
 The visual encoder must be unloaded first, then the LLM reloaded.
 If multiple inferences are required, the unloading and loading operations must be repeated, which is very slow.~~ (Fixed)
 - Due to a suspected issue in RKLLM, if the visual encoder and LLM are loaded into the same Python process, the LLM inference will segmentation fault.
 You can use multiprocessing to solve this problem.
 See `multiprocess_inference.py`.
+- Due to an issue in RKLLM, LLM inference will segfault with long input sequences.
+See https://github.com/airockchip/rknn-llm/issues/123
 - Due to the limitation of RKLLM's multimodal input, only one image can be loaded in the entire conversation.
 This can be solved by using embedding input, but I haven't implemented it yet.
 - I don't implement multi-turn chat.
 - There is a significant precision loss in RKLLM's w8a8 quantization.